ZsoltMolnarrr/BetterCombat/README.md

 Easy, spectacular and fun melee combat system we know from Minecraft Dungeons.

-Add unique behaviour to your weapon, or just reuse a preset, via the JSON API.
+Add unique behaviour to your weapon, or just reuse a preset, using data files (aka JSON API).

 # ⭐️ Features